merely-useful/py-rse/index.md

 Follow [these instructions](https://docs.travis-ci.com/user/status-images/) to include the status display in the REAMDE for this Zipf's Law project.

+### Testing configuration {#testing-ex-config}

+Suppose your program uses a configuration file of the kind described in Chapter \@ref(config).
+How would you test that different parameters were having the correct effect?

 ## Key Points {#testing-keypoints}